Agnes-Ngue/Hello-world/README.md

 • Model implementation code: [DNSC_6301_Project.ipynb](https://github.com/Agnes-Ngue/Hello-world/blob/main/GWU_DNSC_6301_project.ipynb)

-• Information about training algorithms, parameters, fairness constraints or other applied approaches, and features

-• Paper or other resource for more information

-• Citation details

-• Where to send questions or comments about the model

-# Model details

-• Columns used as inputs in the final model: 'LIMIT_BAL', 'PAY_0', 'PAY_2', 'PAY_3', 'PAY_4', 'PAY_5', 'PAY_6', 'BILL_AMT1', 'BILL_AMT2', 'BILL_AMT3', 'BILL_AMT4', 'BILL_AMT5', 'BILL_AMT6', 'PAY_AMT1', 'PAY_AMT2', 'PAY_AMT3', 'PAY_AMT4', 'PAY_AMT5', 'PAY_AMT6'

-• Column(s) used as target(s) in the final model: 'DELINQ_NEXT'

-• Type of model: Decision Tree

-• Software used to implement the model: Python, scikit-learn

-• Version of the modeling software: 0.22.2.post1

-• Hyperparameters or other settings of your model:

-    DecisionTreeClassifier   (ccp_alpha=0.0, class_weight=None, criterion='gini',
-                             max_depth=6, max_features=None, max_leaf_nodes=None,
-                             min_impurity_decrease=0.0, min_impurity_split=None,
-                             min_samples_leaf=1, min_samples_split=2,
-                             min_weight_fraction_leaf=0.0, presort='deprecated',
-                             random_state=12345, splitter='best')`

-# Intended Use
+•Intended Use

-• Primary intended uses: This model is an example probability of default classifier, with an example use case for determining eligibility for a credit line increase.
+    * Primary intended uses: This model is an example probability of default classifier, with an example use case for determining eligibility for a             credit line increase.

-• Primary intended users: Students in GWU DNSC 6301 bootcamp.
+    * Primary intended users: Students in GWU DNSC 6301 bootcamp.

-• Out-of-scope use cases: Any use beyond an educational example is out-of-scope.
+    * Out-of-scope use cases: Any use beyond an educational example is out-of-scope.

 # Training Data